JamesHBickerton/DevNotes/Notes/html.md

 The required property works on input and select elements.

 On input elements, to make them wider you would usually make the width: 100% to make them as wide as the parent (while also adding some padding).
+Input and button elements do not inherit the font from the body - but you can force them to by: font-family: inherit; which will inherit the font from the parent.
+You can also do this with colours.
+You want to remove the border of the input too.
+It is also a good idea to make a box-shadow of input fields: i.e. (0 1px 2px rgba(0, 0, 0, 0.1); and with/without border radius and background color.

+<strong>A focus state</strong> is when you hover over an input and the background goes blue.
+Or same if you press tab on the page and it goes to the buttons (makes it easy for users that only use a keyboard to get through the page).
+To style this on the page, you will need to create a general CSS class of: *:focus { outline: none AND it is nice to add a box-shadow to ensure accessibiilty is there - DO NOT LEAVE IT WITH NO OUTLINE.
+A box-shadow instead of border-radius will ensure it just creates an even shadow around the element.